bosborne/nyackcommunitygarden/_posts/2018-02-25-good-seeds.md

 <h2>Beet</h2>

 * [Merlin](http://www.johnnyseeds.com/vegetables/beets/round-beets/merlin-organic-f1-beet-seed-2758G.html).
 The problem with many heirloom beet varieties is the lack of uniformity.
 This one is a hybrid, not an heirloom, and it is uniform, tender, and medium sized.
-Perfect flavor.
+Excellent, earthy flavor.

 <h2>Onion</h2>